File IO in NodeJS

 - The callback function, which will be invoked by NodeJS when the file input operation completes.
 The callback function has two parameters:

-- The first one will be an 'error' object - but only if an error occured while trying to read in the contents of the file.
+- The first one will be an 'error' object - but only if an error occurs while trying to read in the contents of the file.
 If no error occurred, then the parameter will be undefined (which is falsy).

 - The second parameter will be the contents of the file (assuming there was no error)

 To observe the asynchronous manner in which the program runs, put a console log at the end of the file.
 When you re-run the program you'll see that the console log you just added will actually execute before the file is written and read.
+This is because the program continues to run and execute lines of code even before the input output operations complete.
+This is known as 'asynchronous' code execution, and NodeJS makes heavy use of it.

 NodeJS offers 'synchronized' versions of the methods we've been using.
 These versions do not require you to pass in a callback function.
 This will cause your program to wait until the the file IO operations complete.